Kendari: Early history

 The Bay of Kendari has been known since the 15th century and appears on Portuguese chartered maps, marked with the name "Citta dela Baia" ("City of the Bay").
 The bay was known as "Baia du Tivora" ("Tivora Bay").
-The Kingdom of Konawe, founded in the fifth century by the Tolaki people, ruled the settlement.
+The Konawe Kingdom, founded in the fifth century by the Tolaki people, ruled the settlement.
 Its early governmental structure was simple and resembled those of tribal societies.
 The kingdom had several historical periods.

 Its first king was Mokole Roro, who ruled the kingdom between 428 and 447, in a period known as Ancient Konawe.
 The kingdom was still small and did not yet rule all of today's Konawe region or Kendari city.
 The kingdom's capital was in Rahambuu, a town known today as Unaaha, around 60 km from Kendari.
 The kingdom included three smaller kingdoms loyal to Unaaha.

 The Old Konawe period followed the Ancient Konawe period.
 It was marked by the unification and consolidation of the kingdom's power over the region.
 There was a huge unknown disaster, which is thought to have almost eliminated all the people in the region.
 According to local legend, Onggodo, a holy man, is thought to have arrived in the kingdom from the Maluku Islands.
 He is believed to have saved the kingdom from the unknown disaster, and later married one of the kingdom's princesses.
 Konawe society was divided into three classes.
 Anakia were nobles and the upper classes; Tononggapa were the commoners and peasants, and Oata were slaves.
 People in the region were united by the Kalo Sara, meaning "circle of tribal laws", a religious symbol of harmony, peace, and kinship, a large bracelet made of three rattan pieces tied together on a white napkin.
 The rattan bracelet symbolized unity and the white napkin symbolized good deeds.
 The three pieces of rattan have various meanings and interpretations, such as father, mother, and children, or government, religion, and tradition.